-- · The Recipient must enter this information into the SPOT database directly.
-Unlike the aggregate count process, the Department's SPOT Program Manager does not enter this information into SPOT on behalf of the Recipient. - The Recipient starts the process by registering for an account in SPOT by contacting the help desk at https://spot.dmdc.mil/.
+- The Recipient must enter this information into the SPOT database directly.
+Unlike the aggregate count process, the Department's SPOT Program Manager does not enter this information into SPOT on behalf of the Recipient. - The Recipient starts the process by registering for an account in SPOT by contacting the help desk.